dceejay/RedMap/README.md

 Right-clicking on an icon will allow you to delete it.

 If you select the **drawing** layer you can also add and edit polylines, polygons, rectangles and circles.
+Once an item is drawn you can right click to edit or delete it.
+Double click the object to exit edit mode.

 ## Events from the map